-2.3.4 Legislation provides the minimum legal requirement for consultation on local plan documents.
-This includes:

-- Specific consultation bodies who must be consulted at formal consultation stages in Local Plan production.
+- 2.3.4 Legislation provides the minimum legal requirement for consultation on local plan documents.
+This includes: - Specific consultation bodies who must be consulted at formal consultation stages in Local Plan production.
 This includes statutory authorities such as neighbouring boroughs / districts, government agencies and utility providers; - General consultation bodies include organisations and bodies who have an interest in the borough.
-This can include interest and amenity groups, resident's associations, property, trade and business associations, voluntary organisations and community groups; and - Residents, businesses and landowners located in the local authority area.

-2.3.5 It should be noted that not everyone in the borough will be contacted directly in respect of every planning document but details of such consultations will be made publicly available by a range of communication methods outlined in this document.
+This can include interest and amenity groups, resident's associations, property, trade and business associations, voluntary organisations and community groups; and - Residents, businesses and landowners located in the local authority area. - 2.3.5 It should be noted that not everyone in the borough will be contacted directly in respect of every planning document but details of such consultations will be made publicly available by a range of communication methods outlined in this document.
 Elected Council Members will be notified directly of consultation on every planning document produced by the Council.
-Residents, businesses or landowners/representatives are also able to sign up to the Council Planning Policy Consultation Database if they wish to be contacted directly with regards to planning documents.

-2.3.6 As an example, an SPD that relates to only part of the borough or is being produced on a specific topic area may benefit from targeted consultation in that area or with specific partners or sections of the community.

-2.3.7 Following key consultation stages, the Council will produce consultation summary reports which will provide information on the key issues raised and will provide a response to these prior to finalising a planning document.
+Residents, businesses or landowners/representatives are also able to sign up to the Council Planning Policy Consultation Database if they wish to be contacted directly with regards to planning documents. - 2.3.6 As an example, an SPD that relates to only part of the borough or is being produced on a specific topic area may benefit from targeted consultation in that area or with specific partners or sections of the community. - 2.3.7 Following key consultation stages, the Council will produce consultation summary reports which will provide information on the key issues raised and will provide a response to these prior to finalising a planning document.
 This summary will be available on the Council's website.
 It should also be noted that in many cases responses to the consultation may also be published in accordance with the relevant Privacy Statement.

+To sign-up to the Council's Planning Policy Consultation Database, please email the Council at localplan@hillingdon.gov.uk

-2.4 TEMPORARY CONSULTATION ARRANGEMENTS IN THE EVENT OF FUTURE SOCIAL DISTANCING increased use of social media, and will limit or stop altogether consultation methods which potentially put consultees at risk, such as public exhibitions and group meetings.
+2.4 TEMPORARY CONSULTATION ARRANGEMENTS IN THE EVENT OF FUTURE SOCIAL DISTANCING